larspage/UnlicesnsedDrivingSchool/docs/STORAGE_CONFIGURATION.md

 ### Migration Path

-To migrate from Google Drive to external storage:
+To migrate from local storage to external storage (future enhancement):

 1. **Phase 1**: Implement new storage service
 2. **Phase 2**: Update upload code to use new service